Foil Wrapped Baked Sweet Potatoes and Chili

-Combining a campfire baked sweet potato with a simple vegetarian chili, this hearty recipe is a quick and easy meal to warm yourself up.
+Combining a campfire baked sweet potato with a simple vegetarian chili, this hearty recipe is a quick and easy meal to warm yourself up on chilly nights.

 On colder days, it can be nearly impossible to pull us away from the fire.
 While we love cooking on our camp stove, it’s usually way over there on the picnic table – way too far away from the warmth.
 So, it’s better for us to cook something over the flames.